VirtualVallarta.com’s Guide to Mexican Independence

 As joyful an occasion as the Fourth of July in the US, there are many ways in which you can participate locally.
 Here are a few ideas and scheduled events:

-There are a series of civic ceremonies throughout the day at Puerto Vallarta’s Main Plaza, starting with a salute to the Mexican Flag at 8 AM.
-The traditional ceremony begins at 11 in the evening, with Puerto Vallarta’s Mayor, Salvador González Reséndiz, re-enacting El Grito.
+There are a series of civic ceremonies throughout the day at Puerto Vallarta’s Main Plaza, starting with a salute to the Mexican Flag early in the morning.
+The traditional ceremony begins sometime before midnight, with Puerto Vallarta’s mayor re-enacting El Grito.
 This is followed by a spectacular display of fireworks all over the bay and a popular party for all Vallartenses in the Main Plaza and the Malecón.

 A civic-military parade takes place along the same streets as Friday’s Charro parade.
 This time, including local military forces, along with several bands from local elementary schools.

-- Many restaurants celebrate Mexican Independence with special menus for Saturday evening.
-Others, such as Café des Artistes, feature a special Mexican menu all month long.
+- Many restaurants celebrate Mexican Independence with special menus for September 15 evening.
+Others feature a special Mexican menu all month long.
 Feel free to browse our Restaurant Guide and inquire with your favorite restaurant.

 - Consider dining somewhere in El Centro, so you can be close to the action.